-Equity Monday: Tesla buys bitcoin, Nexthink raises, and Bumble – TechCrunch
+Equity Monday: Tesla buys bitcoin, Nexthink raises and Bumble – TechCrunch

 - Pony.ai raised another $100 million, which underscores our growing thesis that there is no amount of money yet that will produce the tech required for self-driving cars to work.
 Perhaps we will get there, but it is going to cost a pretty penny or two.

-- Sticking to cars, the Apple-Kia tieup is kaput, which we should have known the moment it became known.
+- Sticking to cars, the Apple-Kia tie-up is kaput, which we should have known the moment it became known.
 Apple previously bought startup Drive.ai back in 2019, of course.

 - Vroom, a 2020 IPO, bought a Super Bowl ad.
 Who would have expected that?
 Its shares are up, however, after the ad.